 Principal business activity

-First of all, you need to specify the main business activity or activities of your new company by entering one or more Standard Industrial Classification or SIC codes.
+First of all, you need to specify the main business activity (or activities) of your new company by entering one or more Standard Industrial Classification (SIC) codes.
 These codes tell the world what business activities your company is going to be carrying out.

 Companies that are going to be dormant can simply select the SIC code 99999.
-This is the dedicated SIC code reporting publicly that the company shall be dormant.
-To locate this code, select ‘All’ from the drop-down menu on the form and then scroll to the very bottom.
+This code is used exclusively by dormant companies.
+To locate it, select ‘All’ from the drop-down menu on the form and then scroll to the very bottom.

 Appointments

-In this section, you will enter the details of all the company’s directors, secretaries, shareholders, and persons with significant control (also known as PSCs).
+In this section, you will enter the details of every company director, secretary, shareholder, and person with significant control (also known as a PSC).

-You will then be asked to specify if there are any people with significant control over the company.
+You will then be asked to specify if there are any people with significant control in the company.
 In most cases, the shareholders are also the PSCs.
-This is an important step to get correct, so as with the rest of the form, guidance is provided on our website to help you complete this accurately.
+This is an important step to get correct.
+So, as with the rest of the form, guidance is provided on our website to help you understand the requirements and complete the form accurately.

 Review your application

-All that’s left to do now is review the information that you have entered on the form and press ‘Submit’.
+All that’s left to do now is review the information you’ve entered on the form and press ‘Submit’.
 We will then forward your application to Companies House for processing.

 Step 5.
 Tell HMRC that your company is dormant

-This isn’t an incorporation step, as it’s something you need to do shortly after the company has been formed, but it’s no less important.
+This isn’t an incorporation step.
+It’s something you need to do shortly after the company has been formed, but it’s no less important.

-Unless advised otherwise, HMRC will assume that your company is trading and so will be expecting you to file Company Tax Returns and make any relevant Corporation Tax payments.
-If a company fails to do so, they could find themselves penalised.
+Unless advised otherwise, HMRC will assume that your company is trading, so they will expect you to file Company Tax Returns to report your business income, expenditure, and taxable profits.
+If a company fails to file a tax return when requested to do so, they could find themselves penalised.

-So, to avoid having to submit those Company Tax Returns as well as avoid the company being penalised, the company should inform HMRC that the company is dormant for Corporation Tax purposes within 3 months of being formed.
+So, to avoid having to submit a Company Tax Return (or being penalised for not doing so), you should inform HMRC that your company is dormant for Corporation Tax purposes within 3 months of being formed.

 The easiest way to do so is to send HMRC a letter confirming the company’s dormancy.
 This letter will need to include the company’s name and registration number, date of incorporation, and 10-digit Unique Taxpayer Reference or UTR.